Study Permit (Canada)

 What we check first

-2) PAL/TAL explained (provincial or territorial attestation)
+2) PAL/TAL explained (Provincial or Territorial Attestation Letter)

 Important

 If your application requires a PAL/TAL and it’s missing, the application may be returned instead of being processed.
+We verify the requirement and ensure the upload is done correctly.

 What we do

-• Confirm whether PAL/TAL is required for your category
+• Confirm whether you need PAL/TAL

-• Prevent “returned application” situations
+• Prevent “returned application” mistakes

 3) Eligibility requirements (core)